• Home

 Understanding evaluation events

-All LaunchDarkly SDKs send a feature conversion event when you call the SDK's variation method for a flag in an experiment.
+Server-side, client-side, and mobile LaunchDarkly SDKs send a feature event when you call the SDK's variation method to evaluate a flag in an experiment.
 To learn more about the variation method, read Evaluating flags.

-Configuring the the JavaScript SDK and JavaScript-based SDKs not to send evaluation events when you call allFlags can help keep your Experimentation costs down.
-To learn more about how SDKs send events, read Recording events.
+Configuring the JavaScript SDK and JavaScript-based SDKs not to send feature events when you call allFlags limits the number of events these SDKs send to LaunchDarkly.
+To learn more about how SDKs send events, read Analytics events.

 Correlating variations and conversions